filecoin-project/go-fil-markets/retrievalmarket/README.md

  The node must implement the `PeerResolver`, `RetrievalProviderNode` and
      `RetrievalClientNode` interfaces in order to construct and use the module.

-Deals are expected to survive a node restart; deals and related information are stored on disk.
+Deals are expected to survive a node restart; deals and related information are expected to be stored on disk.

 `retrievalmarket` communicates its deal operations and requested data via [go-data-transfer](https://github.com/filecoin-project/go-data-transfer) using [go-graphsync](https://github.com/ipfs/go-graphsync).